RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/7-end-events/7-end-events.md

 # End Events

+An **End Event** will discard any token that is directed onto it.
+A **Workflow Process** will remain active until all active tokens have been discarded.

 | Element Type | Symbol | Function |
 | --- | --- | --- |
 | **End Event** |![The "End Event" icon.
 This icon resembles a circle with a thick, black border.](<End Base.png>)| Discards any token that arrives on it.|